bagustris/speech-recognition-course/M3_Acoustic_Modeling/readme.md

 ![](./L3a.png)

-As you can see from the figure, overfitting has not yet occurred as the development set performance is still the best in the final epoch.
-It is possible that small additional improvements can be obtained with additional training iterations.
+As you can see from the figure, overfitting has not yet occurred, as the development set performance is still the best in the final epoch.
+It is possible that small improvements can be made with additional training iterations.

 You can now experiment with this neural network training script.
 You can modify the various hyperparameters to see if the performance can be further improved.
 For example, you can vary the